eetuleppala/eetuleppala.github.io/projects/BookOfAshes.md

 - Developed a modular system and tooling for producing agents, abilities and conditions fast and reliably
 - Developed a level editor and modular tiletypes to produce emergent behaviour
 - Designed systems to present relevant information only when needed
+- Formalised an art style and produced all art assets
 - And much more.

 ## Design Highlights